 The tone of voice, the cadences it has, and timing all lend to give your video a personality.
 Whether you’re trying to give your brand an approachable, friendly element, or a professional and reliable quality, the right voice over can also make your audience feel spoken to and represented.

 They’re persuasive and the key to take action

 A voice that creates trust not only is a benefit, but also essential in order to encourage a viewer to take the next step.
 By saying your call to action “out loud”, you have even higher chances of leading your potential customers towards the action you’d like them to take.
 Voice overs are also great tools to guide viewers – whether it be signing up for a plan, or even buying a product.

 What type of voice works best in this case?
 This study suggests that female voices are the most persuasive and soothing for advertising messages.

 Any voice over can be done in-house, even most smartphones have good built-in microphones!
 But if you have an important project in development and need the most professional results possible, the easiest way may be to hire a voice actor.
 These professionals are trained as speakers, which will allow your audio to reach a level that could be difficult to achieve otherwise.

-We recommend VoiceBunny, a web service for professfional voice talent.
+We recommend Voice123 or VoiceBunny, web services for finding professional voice talent.
 Their site connects you with voiceover artists that cater to your video needs.
 To find what voice style you like, you can listen to a wide range of voice samples.
 Projects can also be completed in no time, normally between 24-48 hours, keeping your production schedule on track.
 One of the best perks is to have your audio track edited and ready to go, so you can just plug it in to your video.

 All you need to provide is a well-written script for the voice actor to follow.
 This narration, combined with a music track, will give it a professional touch that so many viewers are used to (and expecting).